Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Overall, supply chain risk for off-highway trucks is moderately risky due to fluctuations in the price of metal, supply shortages and new regulations.
 These factors have the potential to increase truck prices and damage buyer power.
-However, most first- and second-tier suppliers generate moderate profit margins, thereby allowing for some...
+However, most first and second tier suppliers generate moderate profit margins, thereby allowing for...
 Subscribe to learn more.